Ben Affleck Happily Back With Jennifer Garner And Kids Following Rehab Stint

 Affleck and Garner share two other children aside from Samuel — Violet, 11, and Seraphina, 8.

 The estranged couple announced their split nearly two years ago.
-Even so, the pair remain close and fully committed to being co-parents to their three kids.
+Even so, the pair remains close and fully committed to being co-parents to their three kids.
 They went out on vacations on a regular basis and spent the holidays together in Montana.

 Despite having announced nearly two years ago that they’re planning a divorce, Ben Affleck and Jennifer Garner up to this day still haven’t accomplished the necessary paperwork to make it happen.
 This gave rise to rumors that the two have recently decided to rekindle their relationship, with some sources claiming they arrived at the decision for the welfare of their three kids.